aeaziz/CQA-for-primary-keys-Datalog-Rewriter/README.md

 This scripts impliments **CERTAINTY(q)** in a **Datalog** program.
 ## Usage
 The main script takes as input a sjfBCQ using a specific syntax.
-The syntax is essentially the same than Datalog queries, but extending it with key-values being surrounded by [ ]
+The syntax is essentially the same than Datalog rules, but extending it with key-values being surrounded by [ ]

 Example : R(\[X\],Y),S(\[Y\],X) is a valid query.
 ## How does it work?